uwdata/draco/README.md

 **data2schema** *(data: any[]): Schema* [<>](https://github.com/uwdata/draco/blob/master/js/src/data2schema.ts)

->Reads a list of rows and generates a schema for the dataset. `data` should be given as a list of dictionaries.
+>Reads a list of rows and generates a data schema for the dataset. `data` should be given as a list of dictionaries.

 **schema2asp** *(schema: Schema): string[]* [<>](https://github.com/uwdata/draco/blob/master/js/src/schema2asp.ts)

->Translates a schema into an ASP declaration of the data it describes.
+>Translates a data schema into an ASP declaration of the data it describes.

 **constraints2json** *(constraintsAsp: string, weightsAsp?: string): Constraint[]* [<>](https://github.com/uwdata/draco/blob/master/js/src/constraints2json.ts)